1920 Hammond Pros season: Game 1: at Rock Island Independents

-The Pros started their season in week three with a game against the Rock Island Independents.
+The Pros started their season with a game against the Rock Island Independents.
 The Independents already played two games and were undefeated.
 There were no scores by either team in the first or third quarters, but the Independents scored 13 points in the second and fourth.
 Running backs Fred Chicken, Ray Kuehl, and Gerald Mansfield accounting for four touchdowns throughout the game.
 Quarterback Pudge Wyman throw two touchdowns—a 35-yard one to Kuehl and a 20-yard one to Mansfield.
 Hammond started to purposely injure their opponents during the game because they realized the Independents were a much greater team.
 As a result, Rube Ursella suffered a twisted knee.
 Duey Lyle was kicked in the face and required seven stitches.
 Lastly, Ed Healey was kicked in the face needed five stitches in the cheek.